idmfrank/fuzzedrecords-web/README.md

 # Fuzzed Records

 Fuzzed Records is a modern music platform that integrates decentralized authentication with music streaming.
 It allows users to explore a library of songs, manage their profiles, and (for admins) create events.
-The platform leverages **Nostr Wallet** for decentralized authentication and **Wavlake** for music distribution.
+The platform leverages **Nostr Wallet** for decentralized authentication and **Wavlake** for music distribution by Fuzzed Records.

 ---